ELIMINATING FINANCIAL BARRIERS

 - Elective school subjects and course fees

-- Safety shoes and tools for co-op placements
+- Safety shoes, uniforms or tools for co-op placements

 - College application fees